MinaProtocol/mina/rfcs/0012-ban-scoring.md

 We propose a regime for ban scoring to supplement the ban mechanism proposed in RFC 0001-banlisting.
-We take Bitcoin's scoring mechanism as a starting point, since the Bitcoin network is subject to many of the same transgressions as the Coda network.
+We take Bitcoin's scoring mechanism as a starting point, since the Bitcoin network is subject to many of the same transgressions as the Mina network.

 ## Motivation